CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/09/page02.md

     ![](../images/nc18.png)

 1. Once submitted, a success notification appears at the top of the page.
-Click on **'View details'** to monitor the pipeline.
+Click on **View Details** to monitor the pipeline.
 It may take some time for the pipeline to complete.

     ![](../images/u4-l9-9.png)